 Mahodand Lake was still 30 mins away.
 Local time read 10.30 hrs.
 There was no cell phone signal coverage here.
 I resumed my journey up north.
 There were mountains on one side and river Ushu on the other.
-The view was mesmerizing and weather was amazing.
-Road to Mahodand Lake was pretty narrow.
+The view was mesmerizing and the weather was amazing.
+The road to Mahodand Lake was pretty narrow.
 There was no tar and had loose gravel which made the tyre grip weak.
 I had to switch on AWD mode which made driving a tad bit easier.
-Fortunately there was no snow on the road.
+Fortunately, there was no snow on the road.
 On more than one occasion, I thought of taking a U-turn and going back.
 Somehow, I mustered courage and continued driving.
-The first glimpse of lake made all my worries go away.
-Mahodand was beautiful and huge lake.
+The first glimpse of the lake made all my worries go away.
+Mahodand was a beautiful and huge lake.

 Source of Information: https://en.wikipedia.org/wiki/Mahodand_Lake

 I parked my car at the parking slot and walked towards the lake.
 I removed my shoes and dipped my ankle in the waters.
 It was freezing cold.
 Still, I loved it.
 The waves splashing my feet was a wonderful experience.
 Soon, my feet went numb.
 The wind now appeared much colder.
 I desperately needed tea.
 As my eyes searched for a tea stall, I saw an old man selling tea in his pot.
 Hot tea and cold water seemed a wow combination.
 I started chatting with him.